 Remember that the definition of personal data under certain jurisdictions such as GDPR in the EU is very broad.
 It includes any information that can be used to identify a person, such as combining different survey answers.
 Career history for example qualifies as personal data, even if a person’s name has been removed from the resumé.
 Since so much of Dynata’s data can be regarded as personally identifiable information (PII), they also need to pay extra attention to how they share and store such data.

-After discovering the breach, Dynata worked to secure the database and investigate the incident.
-The company stated that it had no evidence that any of the exposed data had been misused.
-However, as a precaution, Dynata advised affected individuals to monitor their financial accounts and credit reports for any unauthorized activity.
+Dynata clarified that there was no evidence of any misuse of the exposed data.
+However, to take precautionary measures, the company advised individuals affected by the breach to monitor their financial accounts and credit reports for any signs of unauthorized activity.

-Here is the data breach statement issued by Dynata on its website:
+Here is the full data breach statement, publicly issued by Dynata on its website at the time:

 Dynata is committed to protecting the privacy of individuals’ personal data.
 We take this responsibility seriously and have implemented rigorous measures to ensure your data is protected.
 Regrettably, a recent breach of one of our databases has occurred, and some personal information has been exposed.
 We are conducting a thorough investigation and will work to ensure that this situation is rectified.